 Barcombe – St Francis

-(image) The parish church of St Mary was some distance from the main village at Barcombe Cross, so a small brick and timber nonconformist church was acquired here in 1897 (SAC 147 p177) and converted into an Anglican chapelry.
-Although at the crossroads in the centre of the village,,it is all but hidden from the road by houses.
+The parish church of St Mary was some distance from the main village at Barcombe Cross, so a small brick and timber nonconformist church was acquired here in 1897 (SAC 147 p177) and converted into an Anglican chapelry.
+Although at the crossroads in the centre of the village, it is all but hidden from the road by houses.
 Externally it has round-headed windows with metal frames that must be part of the original structure and a small belfry with a top with a low gable on each side, which is likely to be an alteration of 1897.
 Inside, it has been much altered, but the open trussed roof remains.
-It continued to be used primarily for worship until 2003, since when its main use has been as a meeting place, though the former reredos has been kept and it is still in church ownership..
+Worship continued here until 2003, since when its main use has been as a meeting place, though the former reredos has been kept and it is still in church ownership.

 My thanks to Nick Wiseman for the photograph